dancer1325/opensearch-documentation/_ml-commons-plugin/index.md

 # Machine learning

-OpenSearch offers two distinct approaches to machine learning (ML): using ML models for tasks like semantic search and text generation, and running statistical algorithms for data analysis.
-Choose the approach that best fits your use case.
+Integrate ML models into your OpenSearch application.
+* OpenSearch ML approaches
+  * use ML models -- for -- some tasks (semantic search, text generation)
+  * run statistical algorithms -- for -- data analysis

 ## Interactive demos